Van Gogh Scientific Image Analysis

 UV partial showing pentimenti

 Van Gogh Scientific Image Analysis.
 The image to the right bearing the signature is a UV partial laid on top of raking light.
 The violet area above the signature shows that this portion of the painting was retouched, which I had suspected.
-It does not appear to cover another signature, but black lines known as pentimenti.
+It covers another signature and black lines known as pentimenti.

 One has to wonder what occurred here.
 Did Vincent change this section and then sign it?
 He would sometimes return to his works years later and alter them.